 This is only a wireless router solution.
 You will still need a cable modem for actual internet signal from your ISP.

 Orbi Versus Velop Comparison Conclusion

 On almost all fronts the Orbi RBK50 runs the wireless mesh kit game.
-The one place it could be seen as lackluster is its ability to link up more than 3 devices to the Velop’s 6 devices.
+The one place it could be seen as lackluster is its ability to link up more than 3 devices to the Velop’s 10 devices.
 Netgear has hinted at dropping a firmware update to add more units into the equitation.
 This is only a downfall if you have a massive home.
 Otherwise the Orbi’s Tri-Band dedicated 5GHz backhual USB port enabled beamforming MU-MIMO powerhouse of a wireless system will be the best bet for almost all users.
 Unless of course your home is not a multi level behemoth.
 If you are living in a normal sized apartment, small home or 2 story condo, you may just need the fastest wireless router.
-The AC3200 is a beast.